Lil Nas X, Justin Bieber top star-packed MTV VMAs

 “I haven’t talked to you since we did because we got into a fight on set, but it’s a great video and I’m so glad we won,” he said.
 “We won!”

 Megan Thee Stallion entered the show as the second-leading nominee with six nominations.
-BTS, Doja Cat, Drake, Giveon, Lil Nas X and Rodrigo each have five nods.
+BTS, Doja Cat, Drake, Giveon, Lil Nas X and Rodrigo each had five nods.

 The Foo Fighters performed and then accepted the Global Icon Award, an honor handed out for the first time at the VMAs.
 The award recognizes an artist or band “whose unparalleled career and continued impact and influence has maintained a unique level of global success in music and beyond.”